mnw2132/p8105_final/Mary_analysis.md

 | lyme_count              |    0.004 |   0.302 |
 | tick_population_density |    0.056 |   0.025 |
 | total_ticks_collected   |   -0.002 |   0.651 |

-The findings from the table demonstrate that the lyme rate and tick population density are slightly positively and significantly associated with B. burgdorferi percent.
-However, this does not appear to be related to the number of ticks collected considering that the number did not have a significant impact on the B. burgdorferi percent.

 ### Logarithmic examination of lyme rate versus number of ticks collected and tick population density